 The Default Gateway and DNS Server items are only used if the DHCP Client item is set to disabled and if the Primary or Secondary LAN is selected by the Backup Routes system as the default route.
-(The selection algorithm is described in section 4.9).
-Since FW 5.3.0, Default Gateway and DNS Server are also supported on bridged interfaces (e.g. eth0 + eth1).
+(The selection algorithm is described in section 4.7).
+Since FW 5.3.0, Default Gateway and DNS Server are also supported on bridged interfaces.

-The following three items (in the table below) are global for the configured Ethernet interface.
+The following items (in the table below) are global for the configured Ethernet interface.
 Only one bridge can be active on the router at a time.
 The DHCP Client, IP Address and Subnet Mask / Prefix parameters of the only one of the interfaces are used to for the bridge.
-Primary LAN has higher priority when both interfaces (eth0, eth1) are added to the bridge.
+Primary LAN has higher priority when other interfaces (wlan0) are added to the bridge.
 Other interfaces (wlan0 - wifi) can be added to or deleted from an existing bridge at any time.
 The bridge can be created on demand for such interfaces, but not if it is configured by their respective parameters.

-Item Description Bridged Activates/deactivates the bridging function on the router. no - The bridging function is inactive (default). yes - The bridging function is active.
+Item Description Bridged Activates/deactivates the bridging function on the router. • no - The bridging function is inactive (default). • yes - The bridging function is active.
 Media Type Specifies the type of duplex and speed used in the network.
-Auto-negation - The router automatically sets the best speed and duplex mode of communication according to the network's possibilities. • 100 Mbps Full Duplex - The router communicates at 100 Mbps, in the full duplex mode. • 100 Mbps Half Duplex - The router communicates at 100 Mbps, in the half duplex mode.
-10 Mbps Full Duplex - The router communicates at 10 Mbps, in the full duplex mode.
-10 Mbps Half Duplex - The router communicates at 10 Mbps, in the half duplex mode.
-PoE PSE • enabled - The router provides power on the Ethernet cable. disabled - The router does not provide power on the Ethernet cable (default).
+Auto-negation - The router automatically sets the best speed and duplex mode of communication according to the network's possibilities. • 100 Mbps Full Duplex - The router communicates at 100 Mbps, in the full duplex mode. • 100 Mbps Half Duplex - The router communicates at 100 Mbps, in the half duplex mode. • 10 Mbps Full Duplex - The router communicates at 10 Mbps, in the full duplex mode. • 10 Mbps Half Duplex - The router communicates at 10 Mbps, in the half duplex mode.